russellgordon/teaching/src/site/notes/Current Courses/Grade 12 Computer Science/Thread 1/Day 14.md

 	- Create a new structure for each new shape you draw.

 > [!TIP]
 > When you create your shapes, do not use fixed co-ordinates.
-Instead, make use of `rect.height`, `rect.maxY`, and other properties of the `CGRect` that is provided to the `path` function, so that your shape *scale* as the size of the window or device changes.
+Instead, make use of `rect.height`, `rect.maxY`, and other properties of the `CGRect` that is provided to the `path` function, so that your shapes *scale* as the size of the window or device changes.

 #### To-do items